Renovation Process

 Wash time just outside the storage unit to get prepped for polishing.

-AND FINALLY WE WERE OPEN!
+AND FINALLY FUNKY SOL COFFEE was OPEN!